Jeremy Brett: Sherlock Holmes

 Holmes's obsessive and depressive personality fascinated and frightened Brett.
 In many ways Holmes's personality resembled the actor's own, with outbursts of passionate energy followed by periods of lethargy.
 It became difficult for him to let go of Holmes after work.
 He had always been told that the only way for an actor to stay sane was for him to leave his part behind at the end of the day, but Brett started dreaming about Holmes, and the dreams turned into nightmares.
 Brett began to refer to Holmes as "You Know Who" or simply "HIM".
 Terry Manners' 2001 book on Brett in the role provides some of Brett's thoughts:

 "Watson describes You Know Who as a mind without a heart, which is hard to play.
 Hard to become.
 So what I have done is invent an inner life."
 Brett invented an imaginary life of Holmes to fill the hollowness of Holmes's "missing heart", his empty emotional life.
 He imagined: "... what You Know Who's nanny looked like.
 She was covered in starch.
 I don't think he saw his mother until he was about eight years old ..." etc.

 While the other actors disappeared to the canteen for lunch, Brett would sit alone on the set reading the script, looking at every nuance, reading Holmes in the weekends and on his holidays.
-Brett stated, "Some actors fear if they play Sherlock Holmes for a very long run the character will steal their soul, leave no corner for the original inhabitant," but also that, "Holmes has become the dark side of the moon for me.
+Brett stated, "Some actors fear if they play Sherlock Holmes for a very long run the character will steal their soul, leave no corner for the original inhabitant", but also that, "Holmes has become the dark side of the moon for me.
 He is moody and solitary and underneath I am really sociable and gregarious.
 It has all got too dangerous".

 A theatrical adaptation, The Secret of Sherlock Holmes, by Brett's friend, playwright Jeremy Paul, ran at Wyndham's Theatre in London's West End with Brett and Edward Hardwicke during 1988 and 1989; the production subsequently toured.

 Brett's performance is regarded by many critics to have been their favourite rendition of Sherlock Holmes.

+Sound recordings

+Brett can be heard in the Caedmon Records productions of Saint Joan, Troilus and Cressida, The Duchess of Malfi, Love's Labour's Lost, and Jean Cocteau's The Infernal Machine.